Las Vegas Pedestrian Accident Attorneys

 It is important that you take the steps necessary to avoid an accident, because pedestrian accidents almost always result in major or even catastrophic injuries.
 Pedestrians have nothing protecting their bodies.
 So they are vulnerable to severe traumatic injuries when struck by vehicles.

 It is tragically common for drivers to disregard crosswalks.
 Some fail to even look before turning and fail to yield to pedestrians who have the right of way.
 Nevada law requires all motorists to stop and yield the right of way to pedestrians in crosswalks.
 Motorists are also required to yield the right of way to pedestrians before exiting form driveways or parking lots.
 These types of pedestrian accidents often involve drivers who are distracted, fatigued, inattentive, or impaired.
 Motorists who fail to exercise care while driving can be held accountable for the damages they cause.

 Injured pedestrian accident victims can seek compensation for damages including medical expenses, lost income, hospital costs, rehabilitation, permanent injury, disability, pain and suffering, and emotional distress.
 If you have been injured in a pedestrian accident, it is important to collect as much evidence as you can, including the police incident report, photographs from the scene, and contact information for the other parties involved as well as eyewitnesses.

-The skilled Las Vegas accident lawyers at the Breyer Law Offices, P.C. fight hard for the rights of injured victims and their families.
+The skilled Las Vegas accident lawyers at The Husband & Wife Law Team fight hard for the rights of injured victims and their families.
 We understand the tremendous emotional and financial challenges injured victims and their families face.
 If you or a loved one has been injured in a pedestrian accident, please contact us for a no-cost, no-obligation consultation and case evaluation.